pawstack/PawPals/README.md

 ### Heroku

 Heroku requires all config variables listed in `custom-environment-variables.json` and in `app.json`.
 Most are API keys to be obtained from the other sections in this readme.
-The variables in `custom-environment-variables.json` will be check for in the environment by the `config` npm module, so match the names (e.g. `"DATABASE_URL"` will be replaced by `process.env.DATABASE_URL` if it exists).
-If you are using a [Heroku pipeline](https://devcenter.heroku.com/articles/pipelines), make sure to keep callback URLs must be hostname specific (https://app-name-staging.herokuapp.com/callback vs https://app-name.herokuapp.com/callback).
+The variables in `custom-environment-variables.json` will be checked for in the environment by the `config` npm module, so match the names (e.g. `"DATABASE_URL"` will be replaced by `process.env.DATABASE_URL` if it exists).
+If you are using a [Heroku pipeline](https://devcenter.heroku.com/articles/pipelines), make sure to keep callback URLs hostname specific (https://app-name-staging.herokuapp.com/callback vs https://app-name.herokuapp.com/callback).

 ### Travis-CI